Irish Geneaography

 • Scotland Roman Catholic Parish Marriages (FMP=£) c.600k records but absolutely no clue as to where they are sourced from?!

 • Scotland, Parish Marriages & Banns, 1561-1893 (FMP=£) c.5.8m records sourced from "several Scottish family history societies"?
 Mostly Church of Scotland, but some other Protestant churches.
-Does contain post 1855 marriages.
+Does contain some post 1855 marriages.

 • Scotland, Marriages, 1561-1910 (FamilySearch) Transcripts but original sources not clear?
 Use this free source to potentially narrow your search before purchasing records on ScotlandsPeople.